BerkeleyLab/fiats/doc/joss/paper.md

 The `trainable_network_t` serves to store a `workspace_t` (not shown) as a scratchpad for training purposes.
 The workspace is not needed for inference.
 During each training step, a `trainable_network_t` object passes its `workspaece_t` into a corresponding `learn` procedure binding (not shown) on its paraent `neural_network_t`.
+Lines 101 and 109 of `demo/app/train-cloud-microphysics.f90` at `git` tag `joss-line-references` demonstrate neural-network construction from a file and using neural network for inference, respectively.

 Lines